10:00 AM - 5:00 PM

 There were many different types of mosasaurs around the world during the Cretaceous, but here in Manitoba there were three main genera (or groups).
 These include Clidastes as the smallest mosasaur found locally at a size range between 3 and 6 m (10-20 feet) in length.
 Clidastes had a small and narrow skull well suited to preying upon fish and sharks; Platecarpus and Plioplatecarpus were more medium in size, approximately 6 to 9 m (20 – 30 feet) in length and had more robust jaws and teeth, well suited to preying upon other marine reptiles; Hainosaurus and Tylosaurus were the largest of the mosasaurs between 10-15 m (40-50 feet) in length with large and robust skulls capable of devouring anything it wanted!

-Our famous “Bruce” is the largest mosasaur in Canada.
+Our famous “Bruce” is the world's largest publicly displayed mosasaur.
 Bruce is approximately 13 m (43 feet) long and was given the scientific name of Hainosaurus pembinensis by Dr. Elizabeth Nicholls in 1988.
 Bruce was discovered north of Thornhill, Manitoba in 1974 and the huge skeleton took almost two full field seasons to excavate.
 The skeleton is reasonably complete, with about 65 – 70% of the fossilized bones recovered.